SaadQureshi002/SaadQureshi002/README.md

 ## About Me

-I'm a **Robotics & Intelligent Systems undergraduate and Student Researcher at Bahria University**, with a strong interest in **Artificial Intelligence, Machine Learning and intelligent autonomous systems**.
+I'm a **Robotics & Intelligent Systems Student**, with a strong interest in **Artificial Intelligence, Machine Learning and intelligent autonomous systems**.

 My focus is on exploring how AI can be integrated with robotics and real-world systems through **Computer Vision, Deep Learning, LLMs, Retrieval-Augmented Generation, Explainable AI and Embedded Intelligence**.